WHAT IS THE DASH?

 Competitors vie for their fastest time - the favourites are looking for the "dust free" number 1 position on the start line.
 Prologue is held at the Carnarvon Race Club.

 Day One Racing - Saturday

 Bright and early Saturday morning the cars are first to leave the Coonatha Race Complex - Gascoyne Junction.
 The car and bike field is seperated by a coiuple of hours break.
 The Day one track is 201km.
 Day One is across the full range of Dash country; medium and fast paced station tracks, sandy river crossings, red sand dunes, a 10-15km of rocky hill climbs and a fast run to the finish.
 Competitors’ intent should be to survive day one.

 Saturday evening is a night of fun and entertainment; something the Dash is famous for.
-Full bar and meals facilties.
+Full bar, catering and ablution facilties.

 Day Two Racing - Sunday

 Presentations - Sunday

 The presentations which will be held at the Coonatha Race complex are followed by the after party; where competitors swap stories and a couple of drinks.
 The After Party is almost as famous as the Dash.

 The Gascoyne Dash is a grass roots wildfire...

 We thank our volunteers, our stakeholders, the property owners and our sponsors for believing in the Event.

 Since its inception as a white water Dash in 2000 many people have nurtured the evolution of the race into a national standard desert motor sport event.
 They have put in way more time than anyone could fairly expect of volunteers; invested their hearts in the belief of its long term potential.
-Coupled with financial support from the Eventscorp, Gascoyne Development Commission, Shire of Carnarvon, Shire of Upper Gascoyne, Skywest Airlines and our legion of legendary sponsors the Dash is made possible each year.
+Coupled with financial support from the Eventscorp, Gascoyne Development Commission, Shire of Carnarvon, Shire of Upper Gascoyne, Skywest Airlines and our legion of local legendary sponsors the Dash is made possible each year.